 Flowers are universal symbols of beauty, renewal, and joy.
 Across the globe, cities host vibrant festivals to honor blooms at their peak, transforming streets into colorful works of art.
 From grand parades and floral carpets to spiritual ceremonies and cultural traditions, these festivals show how deeply flowers are woven into human life.

 This article explores some of the world’s most famous flower festivals, uncovering their history, traditions, and unique charm.
-And if you’d like to bring some of this festive spirit into your home, explore flowers and bouquets
+And if you’d like to bring some of this festive spirit into your home, explore flowers and bouquets that capture the same beauty celebrated in these global events.

 Every New Year’s Day, Pasadena, California, bursts into bloom with the Tournament of Roses Parade.